John AP Conoley

 During his enlistment, he fought in some of the most important battles and campaigns in the war such as Gettysburg, Fredericks, the Wilderness, and many of the encounters and struggles of Richmond.
 His efforts did not go unnoticed and he was promoted from Private to Major.

-This promotion almost seized to exist, when A.P. was knocked senseless by the concussion of a shell.
+This promotion almost ceased to exist, when A.P. was knocked senseless by the concussion of a shell.
 His comrades thought that he was dead, and discarded his body into a pit, where he landed face-up in a pool of water, until he regained consciousness, and headed back to his company.

 Before making it back to his company, John A.P.
 Conoley found himself in the care of a union nurse, Vitzellen.
 Read her story and the origin of our Vitzellen Vodka here.